 Social media is both a boon and a bane.
 While it has connected billions of people, made them more accessible, and created more possibilities for the end-users.
 There's no doubt that it has also made them more susceptible to security threats and vulnerabilities.
-According to We Are Social, there are around 4.62 billion active social media users worldwide.
+According to a report by Kepios, there were over 4.80 billion social media users globally by April 2023.
 This is precisely the very reason why cyber criminals love social media as well.
 Keeping this in mind, we have created an ultimate social media security checklist.

 Social Media Security - The Essential Stats

-As per the latest data from the Global Digital Report, there was plenty of strong growth across all things digital in 2022.
+The latest data from the Digital 2023 report shows strong growth across all things digital in 2023.

 Social Media Security - A Hackers' Paradise